 Foreign domestic helpers (FDH) in Hong Kong must be paid for their statutory holidays, after 3 months of employment, as stated in the law.
 The holiday pay should be paid to the helper no later than the next payday after that statutory holiday.

-You should never make any payment to the domestic helper in lieu of the statutory holidays.
+You should never make any payment to the domestic helper instead of the statutory holidays.

-If the employers fail to grant statutory holidays or alternative holidays or failed to pay holiday pay to a foreign domestic helper may be liable to prosecution and a maximum fine of HK$50,000 upon conviction.
+If the employers fail to grant statutory holidays or alternative holidays or fail to pay holiday pay to a foreign domestic helper, they may be liable to prosecution and a maximum fine of HK$50,000 upon conviction.